KadeHarrison/Friend-PCB-Pin/README.md

 I mainly foccussed on making a unique looking design rather than a unique mechanism to challenge my creativity in designing things which is why I chose the shape.

+I also tried to work with putting all the circuits in a small assigned space to test my efficiency in making smaller sized circuits and put designs onto the bottom to further make it unique to me.

 **PCB design**

 <img width="1470" height="956" alt="Screenshot 2026-07-02 at 8 15 37 pm" src="https://github.com/user-attachments/assets/2be660a8-c301-41b7-b3e8-5a7f24731b69" />